-In this case, Taxpayer A and Taxpayer B were ineligible to convert Taxpayer A's traditional IRA X into Roth IRA Y because Taxpayer A and Taxpayer B 's combined modified adjusted gross income exceeded \$100,000 for tax year 1999.
-Therefore, it is necessary to determine whether Taxpayer A and Taxpayer B are eligible for relief under the provisions of section 301.9100-3 of the regulations.
+In this case, Taxpayer A was ineligible to convert Taxpayer A's traditional IRA X into Roth IRA Y because Taxpayer A's modified adjusted gross income exceeded \$100,000 for tax year 1998.
+Therefore, it is necessary to determine whether Taxpayer A is eligible for relief under the provisions of section 301.9100-3 of the regulations.

-Although Taxpayer A and Taxpayer B were ineligible for the 1999 Roth IRA conversion, they both were unaware of their ineligibility to do so until October 2002 when they were so informed by their accountant and through their own investigation.
-Upon realizing their error, Taxpayer A and Taxpayer B requested relief from the Service before the Service discovered Taxpayer A's ineligibility to convert IRA X to Roth IRA Y.
+Although Taxpayer A was ineligible for the 1998 Roth IRA conversion, she was unaware of her ineligibility to do so until 2001 when she was so informed by another tax professional.
+Upon realizing her error, Taxpayer A requested relief from the Service before the Service discovered Taxpayer A's ineligibility to convert IRA X to Roth IRA Y.

 With respect to your request for relief, we believe that, based on the information submitted and the representations contained herein, the requirements of section 301.9100-1 and 301.9100-3 of the regulations have been met, and that you have acted reasonably and in good faith with respect to making the election to recharacterize Roth IRA Y back to a traditional IRA.
 Specifically, the Service has concluded that you have met the requirements of clause (i), (iii), and (v) of section 301.9100-3(b)(1) of the regulations.
-Therefore, pursuant to section 301.9100-3 of the regulations, Taxpayer A and Taxpayer B are granted an extension of sixty (60) days from the date of the issuance of this letter ruling to recharacterize Roth IRA V and Roth IRA X back to a traditional IRA.
+Therefore, pursuant to section 301.9100-3 of the regulations, Taxpayer A is granted an extension of sixty (60) days from the date of the issuance of this letter ruling to recharacterize Roth IRA Y back to a traditional IRA.

-Please note that in conjunction with recharacterizing Taxpayer A's Roth IRA Y, Taxpayer A and Taxpayer B must file an amended calendar year \\\ Federal Income Tax Return consistent with this ruling letter if they have not already done so.
+Please note that in conjunction with recharacterizing Taxpayer A's Roth IRA Y, Taxpayer A must file an amended calendar year 1998 Federal Income Tax Return consistent with this ruling letter if she has not already done so.
 In addition, this letter ruling applies solely to the amount remaining in the Roth IRA Y as of the date of the recharacterization.